Gold Half Ounce 2023 Czech Lion, Coin from Niue - detailed information

 Niue / Gold Half Ounce 2023 Czech Lion - obverse photo

-Around above between the two, the inscription PUBLIC SEAL OF NIUE.
-Below that, a ribbon carries the motto ATUA NIUE TUKULAGI on two lines, below which two crossed katoua (Niue fighting clubs).
+Around above between the two circles, the inscription PUBLIC SEAL OF NIUE.
+Below, a ribbon carries the motto ATUA NIUE TUKULAGI on two lines (meaning "God, Niue Eternally"), below which two crossed katoua (Niue fighting clubs).

 The seal is in the upper part of the obverse.
 The lower left part is a representation of a "flaming eagle" - the symbol of Moravia and Silesia, two of the three historical Czech lands represented on the Coat of Arms of the Czech Republic.